This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 Conclusion

-Worked examples at graduated difficulty levels with step-by-step solutions and real-life contexts turn a familiar concept into an independently applied skill.
+Worked examples at graduated difficulty levels with step-by-step solutions, missing number challenges, and real-life contexts turn a familiar concept into an independently applied skill.

-For the complete conceptual framework behind these examples, see ascending and descending order in Maths Class 1.
+For the complete conceptual framework behind these examples, including definitions, symbols, and the full teaching method, see ascending and descending order in Maths Class 1.

-For the step-by-step rules each example applies, see the rules for ordering numbers Class 1.
+For the step-by-step rules each example applies, see rules for ordering numbers Class 1.